Generic Name: barium sulfate

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-Vanilla Silq MD™ is a barium sulfate for suspension 96% w/w for oral and rectal administration.
-Each 100 g contains 96 g barium sulfate.
+DESCRIPTION: SILQ™ is a barium sulfate suspension 2.1% w/v, 2.0% w/w for oral and rectal administration.
+Each 100 mL contains 2.1 g barium sulfate.
 Barium sulfate, due to its high molecular density is opaque to x-rays and therefore, acts as a positive contrast agent for radiographic studies.
 The active ingredient is barium sulfate and its structural formula is BaSO 4.
 Barium sulfate occurs as a fine, white, odorless, tasteless, bulky powder which is free from grittiness.
 Its aqueous suspensions are neutral to litmus.
-It is practically insoluble in water, solutions of acids and alkalies, and organic solvents.
+It is practically insoluble in water solutions of acids and alkalies, and organic solvents.

-This product should not be used in patients with known or suspected gastric or intestinal perforation, patients with conditions that may increase the risk of perforation; hypersensitivity to barium sulfate products; suspected tracheoesophageal fistula; obstructing lesions of the small intestine; pyloric stenosis; inflammation or neoplastic lesions of the rectum; or in patients who have had a recent rectal biopsy.
+CONTRAINDICATIONS: This product should not be used in patients with known or suspected gastric or intestinal perforation, or hypersensitivity to barium sulfate or any component of this barium sulfate formulation; in patients with known or suspected obstruction of the colon; suspected tracheoesophageal fistula; obstructing lesions of the small intestine; pyloric stenosis; inflammation or neoplastic lesions of the rectum; or in patients who have had a recent rectal biopsy.

-Serious adverse reactions, including death, have been reported with the administration of barium sulfate formulations and are usually associated with the technique of administration, the underlying pathological condition and / or patient hypersensitivities.
+WARNINGS: Serious adverse reactions, including death, have been reported with the administration of barium sulfate formulations and are usually associated with the technique of administration, the underlying pathological condition and/or patient hypersensitivities.

-General: Procedures which involve the use of radiopaque contrast agents should be carried out under the direction of personnel with the requisite training and with a thorough knowledge of the particular procedure to be performed.
+PRECAUTIONS: General: Procedures which involve the use of radiopaque contrast agents should be carried out under the direction of personnel with the requisite training and with a thorough knowledge of the particular procedure to be performed.
 A history of bronchial asthma, atopy, as evidenced by hay fever and eczema, or a previous reaction to a contrast agent, warrant special attention.
 Caution should be exercised with the use of radiopaque media in severly debilitated patients and in those with marked hypertension or advanced cardiac disease.
-Ingestion of barium is not recommended in patients with a history of food aspiration.
-Use caution if administering this product to patients in whom the integrity of the swallowing mechanism is unknown.
+Ingestion of barium is not recommended in patients with a history of food aspiration or in patients in whom the integrity of the swallowing mechanism is unknown.
 If barium is aspirated into the larynx, further administration should be immediately discontinued.
 After any barium study of the GI tract, it may be important to rehydrate the patient as quickly as possible to prevent impaction of the barium.
 To prevent barium impaction in the colon, the use of mild laxatives such as milk of magnesia or lactulose following completion of the examination may also be required.
 These mild laxatives are recommended on a routine basis and in patients with a history of constipation unless clinically contraindicated.

-Patients should seek immediate medical attention if they experience an allergic or other adverse reaction during or after use of this product.
+- Seek immediate medical attention if they experience an allergic

 Drug Interactions: The presence of barium sulfate formulations in the GI tract may alter the absorption of therapeutic agents taken concomitantly.
 In order to minimize any potential change in absorption, the separate administration of barium sulfate from that of other agents should be considered.